WELCOME, I’M YOUR GUIDE, KATE.

 You now have some great information on how to be successful in creating healthier eating habits, but what happens if you miss a day?

 Don’t worry about this, missing a day almost has no effect on the ability of your brain to make the new behavior a habit.
-According to this article on how to form a habit I found in Research Digest, older research suggests that missing a day does not have a profound effect on the ability for the new behavior to become a habit.
+You don’t need to be perfect.
+You know why?
+Because no one is.

 So just get right back on that wagon immediately, and continue on as if it didn’t happen.
 And remember this, “Missing once is an accident.
 Missing twice is the start of a new habit” (quote from James Clear, author of “Atomic Habits.”)